elmunoz42/admin-theme-and-tools/README.md

 ### Plugin Goals and Description ###

 Admin Boss is a Wordpress Plugin that improves the website administrator's quality of life.
 The plugin provides common sense backend customizations for the Wordpress backend.
 For the client and account manager it provides a dashboard with Google Data Studio so that main KPIs are easily visible on the backend.
 It also provides a dashboard widget with useful project links as well as information about who else is logged in at the time.
-Additionally, a top bar shortcut menu is made available to expedite important administrative tasks like accessing plugins, pages, posts, creating backups, syncing the database and activating/deactivating development plugins.
+Additionally, a top bar shortcut menu is made available to expedite important administrative tasks like accessing plugins, pages, posts, creating backups, syncing the database and reloading a page without cache.
 Finally, it allows you to do some simple branding of the login page.
 (This feature can be turned on or off).

 ### PLEASE READ ###

-If you are adding this plugin to an installation that is tracking with git I would recommend DELETING THE .git FOLDER FOR THIS PLUGIN AFTER CLONING or ADDING THE PLUGIN TO BE IGNORED IN .gitignore file of the project.
+If you are adding this plugin by cloning with git into the plugins folder to an installation that is tracking with git already I would recommend DELETING THE .git FOLDER FOR THIS PLUGIN AFTER CLONING or ADDING THE PLUGIN TO BE IGNORED IN .gitignore FILE IN THE PROJECT.
+Alternatively you can experiment with submodules... and then tell me how that works :-)

+### USAGE ###

+GDS Dashboard - the plugin adds a link to a GDS dashboard you can set the correct one from the settings page.
+You'll need to be logged into the the correct Google account to see this.

+Shortcuts - There are some handy dev shortcuts including reload page without cache.
+These are in the top bar.

+Custom Body Class - Add a class to the pages' body with a custom field set in that page.
+All you have to do is add a custom field for the post they key is "fc_body_class" and the value is the selector that you want "example-page-123".

+Custom Login Page - If enabled you can customize the login page.

 ### Objectives: ###